-Instructor: Associate Professors A. Livada and I. Vrontos, Department of Statistics
+Instructor: Associate Professor I. Vrontos, Department of Statistics

 Desired Learning Outcomes: Upon successful completion of the course students will be able to: know, identify, control and suggest ways to deal with violations of classical hypotheses of the classic linear multivariate regression model: autocorrelation - heteroscedasticity and multilinearity using linear algebra.
-Also, know what is, when they are used, under which conditions and how they are estimated: the simultaneously determined regressions - Systems of interdependent variables, the structural and reduced models and the Seemingly Unrelated Regression Equation Systems.
+Also, they will be able to assess what is, when they are used, under which conditions and how they are estimated: the simultaneously determined regressions - Systems of interdependent variables, the structural and reduced models and the Seemingly Unrelated Regression Equation Systems.
 Applications using Eviews (educational version).